jadanpl/Brazilian-E-Commerce-Olist/README.md

 * To predict future sales with purchase date information.

 ## Dataset
-real-world datasets provided by <a href='https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce?datasetId=55151&sortBy=voteCount&searchQuery=rfm'>Olist on Kaggle</a>.
-The dataset has information of orders from 2016 to 2018 made at multiple marketplaces in Brazil.
+Real-world datasets provided by <a href='https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce?datasetId=55151&sortBy=voteCount&searchQuery=rfm'>Olist on Kaggle</a> that has information of orders from 2016 to 2018 made at multiple marketplaces in Brazil.

+## Findings
+1. The customers and sellers of Olist are mainly distributed in the southeast and south of the Brazil.
+2. More than 50% of the items is rated as 5.
+Based on the wordclouds that display the negative words, the reasons that led to low review scores could be low quality (wrong/ torn/ broken/ dirty/ missing) items, delayed delivery, and others.
+3. Based on the visualization that displays the frequent locations (from the source city to destination city), the range for median of the freight values is between 2.32 and 3.29.
+From the heatmap plotted, the freight value is positively correlated with product weight and product volume.

-## Results
+## Recommendations
+1. Methods such as the Recurrent Neural Networks (LSTM) or Facebook's Prophet could be used to perform time series analysis on the sales data.
+2. Other unsupervised learing algorithm such as DBCAN or hierarchical clustering ould be used to perform customer segmentation.